 There are some features you won’t find on the iPhone SE, however.
 There’s no support for Face ID, for example, with Apple instead implementing a Touch ID sensor.
 And there’s no large, high-resolution display, with Apple opting instead for a compact 4.7-inch LCD screen.
 You'll have to manage with the iPhone SE’s single 12MP rear-facing lens too, though we found the camera more than capable of producing detailed and vivid shots.

 With the iPhone SE, Apple has essentially taken a past flagship (the iPhone 8) that at the time of its launch was retailing for about £700, and beefed up its processing unit so that it’s more than capable of rivalling its more expensive competitors.
 Not only is it powerful, but the iPhone SE also boasts a great camera, impressive performance and an eye-catching design.

 Check out our full Apple iPhone SE review.

-The OnePlus Nord range is quickly becoming one of the most recognisable mid-range smartphone brands as the company looks to bring an impressive featureset to those on a budget.
+The OnePlus Nord range is quickly becoming one of the most recognisable mid-range smartphone brands, as the company looks to bring impressive features to those on a budget.
 The second-generation handset in the series - the OnePlus Nord 2 - does just that.
 It boasts built-in 5G support, an impressive 6.3-inch 90Hz display, and a powerful 65W charger, which means it can fully charge in just over half an hour.